Pilot error

-1994 Fairchild Air Force Base B-52 crash, caused by flying the aircraft beyond its operational limits.
+1994 Fairchild Air Force Base B-52 crash, caused by pilot Arthur Holland flying the aircraft beyond its operational limits.
 Here the aircraft is seen in an unrecoverable bank, a split second before the crash.
 This accident is now used in military and civilian aviation environments as a case study in teaching crew resource management.

 Actual flight path (red) of TWA Flight 3 from departure to crash point (controlled flight into terrain).
 Blue line shows the nominal Las Vegas course, while green is a typical course from Boulder.
 The pilot inadvertently used the Boulder outbound course instead of the appropriate Las Vegas course.

 Map of the 2001 Linate Airport runway collision caused by taking the wrong taxiing route (red instead of green), as control tower had not given clear instructions.
 The accident occurred in thick fog.

 The Tenerife airport disaster now serves as a textbook example.
 Due to several misunderstandings, the KLM flight tried to take off while the Pan Am flight was still on the runway.
 The airport was accommodating an unusually large number of commercial airliners, resulting in disruption of the normal use of taxiways.

 The "three-pointer" design altimeter is one of the most prone to being misread by pilots (a cause of the UA 389 and G-AOVD crashes).

 In aviation, pilot error generally refers to an action or decision made by a pilot that is a substantial contributing factor leading to an aviation accident.
 It also includes a pilot's failure to make a correct decision or take proper action.
 Errors are intentional actions that fail to achieve their intended outcomes.
 The Chicago Convention defines the term "accident" as "an occurrence associated with the operation of an aircraft [...] in which [...] a person is fatally or seriously injured [...] except when the injuries are [...] inflicted by other persons."
 Hence the definition of "pilot error" does not include deliberate crashing (and such crashes are not classified as accidents).

 The causes of pilot error include psychological and physiological human limitations.
 Various forms of threat and error management have been implemented into pilot training programs to teach crew members how to deal with impending situations that arise throughout the course of a flight.

 Accounting for the way human factors influence the actions of pilots is now considered standard practice by accident investigators when examining the chain of events that led to an accident.